 All shares of Common Stock represented by a properly executed and returned proxy will be voted at the Annual Meeting and, when instructions are given by the stockholder and not properly revoked, will be voted in accordance with those instructions.
-If a proxy is executed and returned, but no specific instructions are given, the shares of Common Stock represented by such proxy will be voted in favor of the election of the Class I director nominees described in this Proxy Statement.
-Executing and returning a proxy will not limit a stockholder's right to attend the Annual Meeting, or otherwise prevent a stockholder from properly revoking such proxy and voting the shares of
+If a proxy is executed and returned, but no specific instructions are given, the shares of Common Stock represented by such proxy will be voted in favor of the election of the Class II director nominee described in this Proxy Statement.
+Executing and returning a proxy will not limit a stockholder's right to attend the Annual Meeting, or otherwise prevent a stockholder from properly revoking such proxy and voting the shares of Common Stock represented by such proxy in person at the Annual Meeting.